dlang/DIPs/GUIDELINES.md

    by D compiler developers.

 Be prepared for a lot of work.
-There are always many ideas proposed but far fewer developers commited to pursuing the idea to the final stages of evaluation.
+There are always many ideas proposed but far fewer developers committed to pursuing the idea to the final stages of evaluation.
 The DIP system is _not_ for submitting undeveloped ideas, it is a process for formal approval of language changes.